koverton/solace-monitoring-extension/docs/machine-agent.md

 This monitoring plugin is designed to run under the **AppDynamics Standalone MachineAgent**.
 For more information about the MachineAgent, see the [AppDynamics MachineAgent Website](https://docs.appdynamics.com/display/PRO45/Standalone+Machine+Agents).

-    NOTE: Your AD account must be licensed for Server Visibility.

 ## Assumptions

 AppDynamics best-practice is to create an **Application** in your controller,